The Hunger Site Works with Zardozi to Help Afghan Women

-)-- Due to the ravages of war, many Afghan women have become the sole support of their families.
 The Hunger Site, www.thehungersite.com, supports the nonprofit Zardozi Markets for Afghan Artisans by offering their products through the website’s store.
-Now visitors to The Hunger Site also can help by supporting the training of Afghan women in the art of traditional embroidery.
+Now visitors to The Hunger Site also can help by supporting the training of Afghan women in traditional handicrafts.

 The Hunger Site’s popular Gifts That Give More™ program allows visitors to the site to donate to a specific project and then send a proof of that charitable gift to a loved one.